 “Sure, you can’t literally see the beauty of things son, but you can feel it, you can smell it, you can hear it, and you can taste it.
 Through these things you’re able to see the beauty that lies in the world.
 Do you know what I mean son?”

-“Yes .
-I think you mean that just cause I am blind, does not mean I can’t see.”
+“Yes daddy.
+I think you mean that just cause I am blind, it does not mean I can’t see.”

 “Exactly, son.”

 I look down at Sam.
 His eyes are open.
 For the first time in three years, his eyes are open.
-“I’m done with being blind to the world, .” he whispers.
+“I’m done with being blind to the world, daddy.” he whispers.
 “Good son, good.”
 I know Sam can’t see, but I think he knows that I am smiling.

 I open my eyes.
 I can feel a smile perched on my lips; though from what, I have no idea.
 My back hurts.
 I really need to talk to the woman about getting me a new mattress.
 The patch of the world I can see through my window is filled with rain and clouds.
 Thunder bangs on my roof and lightning showers everything in light before leaving it dark and damp.
 Creaaak, my door opens, and the woman walks into my room.
 She has very green eyes, the kind of eyes you sort of fall into and can’t help but get lost in.
-She looks very old, probably in her early , around the same age as me.
+She looks very old, probably in her early seventies, around the same age as me.
 Even with her old age though, the freckles scattered over her cheeks and nose are still apparent.
-You can tell she was beautiful as a young …she still carries some of that beauty with her.
+You can tell she was beautiful as a young woman…she still carries some of that beauty with her.
 “Good morning, how’d you sleep last night?” she asks in a heavily accented voice.

 “I can’t really remember, I need a new mattress though, this one hurts my back,” I reply.